lauterry/ngTailor/README.md

 * If you choose to have unit tests, they will be run as your test and source files change.

 ## Package for Production
-* Run `grunt` to prepare your static assets for production.
+* Run `grunt package` to package your static assets for production.
 * Your package will be generated in a `dist` folder and your javascripts and stylesheets will be concatenated, minified and versionned.
+* Run `grunt` to prepare your static assets for production, run unit tests, end-to-end tests and generate reports.